 At present, for the creation of this global cultural seed bank we have the determined collaboration of the Earth Charter Secretariat, at the United Nations University for Peace, in Costa Rica, as well as its global network of supporters, among which there are thousands of nongovernmental organisations and cities and towns throughout the world, over 150 universities, religious groups, peace initiatives and local government councils, including the United States Conference of Mayors and the International Council for Local Environmental Initiatives.

-On the other hand, we also have the active and determined support of the Scottish Storytelling Centre, which has even extended the initial proposal with a second project.
-His proposal involves the creation of a global network of storytelling activists devoted to telling the myths, legends and stories of The Earth Stories Collection all over the world.
+On the other hand, we also have the active and determined support of the Scottish International Storytelling Festival, which has even extended our initial proposal through a second project.
+His proposal involves the creation of a global network of storytelling activists, The Earth Story Tellers, devoted to telling myths, legends and stories illustrative of the Earth Charter, that is, stories like those you can find in The Earth Stories Collection.

-As a preview of what The Earth Stories Collection will be, we encourage you to watch and listen to an ancient myth of creation belonging to the Australian Aboriginal tribes entitled “The Secret of the Dreaming”.
+As an example of what The Earth Stories Collection can offer, we encourage you to watch and listen to an ancient myth of creation belonging to the Australian Aboriginal tribes entitled “The Secret of the Dreaming”.

 The Avalon supporters and The Earth Stories Collection